 Jen-Ni Yang has served as the Director General of the Bureau of Foreign Trade (BOFT) since August 20, 2014.
-Concurrently, she is also the Senior Negotiator of the Office of Trade Negotiations, Executive Yuan.
+Concurrently, she is also the Deputy Chief Negotiator of the Office of Trade Negotiations, Executive Yuan.

 Prior to joining the OTN, Ms. Yang served as Economic Counselor at Taiwan's Permanent Mission to the WTO, where she developed extensive multilateral negotiating experience as negotiator for Doha Trade in Services negotiations, as well as amendments to the Dispute Settlement Understanding (DSU).
 She also coordinated Taiwan's position as a third party in several WTO Dispute Settlement cases.